Worker with headset

 Of course, the importance and degree of soft skills needed will depend on the type of business and position, she added.

 “If you’ve got a pizza parlor with a kid-friendly theme, you’d better hire some positive, perky, enthusiastic servers.
-If you’ve got a mortuary business, you want employees who are low-key, polished, well-spoken and able to handle grieving customers,” Dudley said.
+If you’ve got a mortuary business, you want employees who are low-key, polished, well-spoken, and able to handle grieving customers,” Dudley said.
 “But, if you own a factory that machines parts for an assembly plant, soft skills may not be as high on your employee traits wish list.”

-Hard looks at soft skills
+Hard skills vs. soft skills

 You can assess a candidate’s soft skills via the initial screening, interview process, and personality or writing tests.

-“For example, reading the cover letter and resume, as part of the initial screening process, provides an opportunity to assess written communication skills,” says Patricia Buhler, business management professor at Goldey-Beacom College.
+“For example, reading the cover letter and resume, as part of the initial screening process, provides an opportunity to assess written communication skills,” says Patricia Buhler, Business Management Professor at Goldey-Beacom College.

-But the most telling tool is your face-to-face interview with the aspirant.
+However, the most telling tool is your face-to-face interview with the aspirant.

 “Pay attention to the candidate’s eye contact with you, facial expression, voice tone and loudness, and body language,” recommends Dudley.

 If the prospect is deficient in certain soft skills but outshines rivals in other areas, don’t be too quick to disqualify him or her.
+Not all soft skills are inherent — many can be improved by training, upskilling, mentorship, and constructive feedback.
+After hiring, plan to assess your employee’s soft skill development at routine markers, such as the six-month or one-year evaluation.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.